 See All... ⏬

 Their early years were chronicled in a special compilation titled The Randy Rhodes Years in 1993.
 This album marked a rebirth for the band that had broken up back in 1988.
-Most of the line-up returned (including the ejected DuBrow), with the exception of Kenny Hillary now on bass, for their next studio release, Terrified (1994); their sound now mellowed considerably from their speed laden and exciting musical past.
-Down To The Bone (1994) was a second attempt to come back that received only small notice by comparison to the mega-hits swamping Metaldomin the early 1990s.
+Most of the line-up returned (including the ejected DuBrow), with the exception of Kenny Hillary now on bass, for their next studio release, Terrified (1993); their sound now mellowed considerably from their speed laden and exciting musical past.
+Down to the Bone (1995) was a second attempt to come back that received only small notice by comparison to the mega-hits swamping Metaldomin the early 1990s.
 The Greatest Hits "best of..." compilation followed in 1996.

-Since then, most of the Metal Health era line-up has returned featuring Kevin DuBrow (vocals), Carlos Cavaso (guitar), Rudy Sarzo (ex-Ozzy Osbourne; bass) and Frankie Banali (drums).
+Since then, most of the Metal Health era line-up returned featuring Kevin DuBrow (vocals), Carlos Cavaso (guitar), Rudy Sarzo (ex-Ozzy Osbourne; bass) and Frankie Banali (drums).
 They toured together then released the appropriately titled Alive And Well in 1999, along with Guilty Pleasures in 2001.
-Since the late 1980s they were an on-again, off-again affair but announced another break-up in September 2003 only to re-unite after legal hassles in mid 2004 to release an expected live album (their first) in early 2005 and Rehab (2006).
+Since the late 1980s they were an on-again, off-again affair but announced another break-up in September 2003 only to re-unite after legal hassles in mid 2004 to release an expected live album (their first) Live & Rare Vol. 1 in early 2005 and Rehab (2006).
 Things were more or less on the level again until On November 25, 2007, Kevin DuBrow was found dead in his Las Vegas apartment of a cocaine overdose.
-Since then, the band has bounced around from vocalist to vocalist, eventually to release Quiet Riot 10 in 2010.
+Since then, the band has bounced around from vocalist to vocalist, eventually to settle on Frankie Banali (drums), Jizzy Pearl (vocals), Chuck Wright (bass) and Alex Grossi (guitars), with no founding members remaining, to release Quiet Riot 10 in 2014 and Road Rage (2017).

 See Less... ⏫